PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 preceding sanitizer, Reshape resolver, or fusion result completely accounts for the relevant mutation interval.
 Characterize each candidate independently, then commit and push only.
 Do not create or update a pull request.

+## First final-convergence reconciliation characterization checkpoint

+The indexed final shape/activation coordinator currently runs an additional static-shape reconciliation immediately after `_run_indexed_shape_convergence_cleanup()` and HardSwish shape sanitation, even when both returned mutation dictionaries are entirely zero.

+A strict expected-failure event-order fixture requires that one scan to be absent on the complete stable path.
+Two passing cases preserve it after either the convergence aggregate or HardSwish sanitizer reports a mutation.
+Every stage receives the same `ModelIRGraphIndex`; the later Reshape reconciliation and final post-fusion reconciliation remain in their original order.

+At implementation, initialize only `first_reconcile_stats` with the exact zero counter and guard that call with both predecessor dictionaries.
+Do not change the second or final reconciliation in this checkpoint.
+Preserve aggregate statistics, one-index ownership, LayoutState forwarding, and full legacy ModelIR equality.
+Validate indexed final convergence, dynamic Reshape, shape reconciliation, core, architecture, pass-efficiency, and TensorFlow-import-blocked suites sequentially.
+Commit and push only; do not create or update a pull request.